Stainforth and Keadby Canal: Route

 After a large pipe bridge, the canal widens to form a loading bay where coal from Hatfield Main Colliery was transferred to barges.
 A railway, which has now been dismantled, connected the site to the mine.
 About 1 mi from Stainforth, the Don turns towards the north, while the canal continues to the east, passing under the M18 motorway.
-As it approaches Thorne, it passes under the Sheffield to Hull Railway near Thorne North railway station.
+As it approaches Thorne, it passes under the Hull and Doncaster Branch railway near Thorne North railway station.
 Immediately beyond the bridge is Stanilands Marina, followed by Thorne Lock, with a swing bridge crossing its head.
 The canal turns briefly to the south, to pass under the A614 road and the Doncaster to Cleethorpes railway near Thorne South railway station.
 The railway remains close to the northern bank for most of the way to Keadby.
 There is another marina near Wykewell Lift Bridge, and after Moor's Swing Bridge, the canal crosses open countryside.

 The land besides the canal is low lying, and there is evidence of strip farming, with a series of farms each with a long thin strip of land behind it.
 In this case the strips were 1 acre strips, approximately 220 by 22 yd in size.
 The land is crossed by drainage ditches.
 To the north are those of Thorne Moors, while to the south, the drains include Boating Dyke, which was used for the export of peat during the seventeenth and eighteenth centuries.
 The network of peat canals were largely destroyed by the cutting of the canal in 1802, and Boating Dyke now feeds into the North Engine Drain, which crosses Hatfield Chase and discharges into the River Trent at Keadby.
 After Maud's Swing Bridge is a long straight stretch, with the railway on the north bank.
 The North Soak Drain and South Soak Drain flank the canal on both sides, and were built because the canal disrupted the natural drainage of the area.
 Near to Crook o'Moor Swing Bridge was Medge Hall peat works, which exported peat from the moors by railway until it was closed in 1966.